 Base salaries of executives are reviewed generally by the Compensation Committee every 14 months.
 In determining the base salaries it recommends to the non-employee members of the Board, the Compensation Committee considers recommendations by certain senior executives of the Company, except with respect to the Chief Executive Officer, for whom the Compensation Committee makes its determination without the input of Company employees.
 In so doing, it considers each executive's then-current base salary and total incentive compensation and evaluates the responsibilities held by each executive, and his or her experience and performance.
 Additionally, Compensation Strategies, Inc. has periodically reviewed base salaries and provided advice to the Compensation Committee through the peer group studies discussed above.
 The Compensation Committee recommends base salaries at levels it believes will attract and retain qualified executives.
-In 2009, the annual base salary rates of the named executive officers were increased as follows: Mr. McNamara - 0%; Mr. Williams - 0%; Mr. O'Toole - 2.9%; Mr. Lee - 3.5%; and Mr. Tucker - 0%.
+In 2011, the annual base salary rates of the named executive officers were increased effective January 2012 as follows: Mr. McNamara - 4.7%; Mr. Williams - 4.7%; Mr. O'Toole - 4.7%; Mr. Lee - 0%; and Mr. Tucker - 4.7%.
+The base salary rate increases represent annualized rates of increase of 4%.